beenotung/ts-liveview/README.md

 - To avoid over-bloating the amount of javascript needed to download and execute by the client browser

+- Enable server-driven feature flags, the client only downloads relevant content of the current page

 - To allow 'over-the-air' updates of application state and deployment

 <span id='jsx'></span>